 - Hazardous Waste Programs: Generator programs and Onsite Hazardous Waste Treatment Activities

-- California Uniform Fire Code (UFC) - Hazardous Materials Management Plans and Hazardous Materials Inventories
+- California Fire Code (CFC) - Hazardous Materials Management Plans and Hazardous Materials Inventories

 The CUPA program regulates underground tanks, hazardous materials (including but not limited to: hazardous substances, hazardous waste, and any material which a handler or the CUPA has reasonable basis for believing that it would be injurious to the health and safety of persons or harmful to the environment if released into the workplace or the environment, H&S Code § 25501) and any unauthorized release of hazardous material.
 In addition, the Hazardous Material Management Group regulates medical waste and final disposal/transfer activities of solid waste.
 Inspections of over 600 businesses and/or facilities handling, generating or disposing of hazardous materials, solid waste and medical waste are conducted on an annual basis.
 Many sites require multiple inspections.